llllllllll/c-extension-tutorial/tutorial/source/writing-a-function.rst

 :c:func:`PyDoc_STRVAR`
 ~~~~~~~~~~~~~~~~~~~~~~

-We don't just use a normal ``const char*`` for the docstring because CPython can
+We don't just use a normal :c:type:`const char*` for the docstring because
-be compiled to not include docstrings.
-This is useful on platforms with less
+CPython can be compiled to not include docstrings.
+This is useful on platforms
-available RAM.
-To properly respect this compile time option we wrap all
+with less available RAM.
+To properly respect this compile time option we wrap
-docstrings in the :c:func:`PyDoc_STRVAR` macro.
+all docstrings in the :c:func:`PyDoc_STRVAR` macro.

 :c:macro:`METH_O`
 ~~~~~~~~~~~~~~~~~